jwdevos/openbsd_firewall_ansible/README.md

 **How to use**
 Start with a fresh install of OpenBSD reachable via SSH as root on an IPv4 address.
 Have this Ansible project ready on another host that can reach the OpenBSD box.

 This project should work with the defaults right away but you should set all your config by editing the host_vars.
+You can set the IP address of the target host in the /host_vars/obsd-test/ansible.yml file.

 Just run the two following playbooks from the main project directory (./openbsd_firewall_ansible/):
 ```